guilleng/c-programming-a-modern-approach-solutions/chapter14/exercises/05/README.md

                                                               '2'
 ```

-In short: the condition of the ternary has to be evaluated, because the left hand side of the `&&` operator evaluates to `false`, short-circuit behavior comes into play.
+Because the left hand side of the `&&` operator evaluates to `false`, short-circuit behavior comes into play.
 The right hand side of the colon is evaluated and its value is the value of the conditional expression.

 Output: `2`.